 What is VAT?

-VAT, in the European Union, is a consumption tax assessed on the value added to goods and services.
-It applies to goods and services that are bought and sold for use or consumption in the European Union.
+VAT, in the European Union and the UK, is a consumption tax assessed on the value added to goods and services.
+It applies to goods and services that are bought and sold for use or consumption in the European Union or the UK.

 The situations listed above do not cover every situation in which VAT registration may be required in a country.
-In order to help you determine whether or not a VAT registration may be required according to your specific circumstances, please use this test here
+In order to help you to determine whether or not a VAT registration may be required according to your specific circumstances, use this test

 How does VAT Services on Amazon work for VAT filings?